-Pan dulces are Mexican sweet breads that are often served at breakfast time alongside eggs and fruit platters, or as a standalone light breakfast along with a coffee.
+Pan dulces are Mexican sweet bread that are often served at breakfast time alongside eggs and fruit platters or as a standalone light breakfast along with a coffee.
 Mexican bread dates back to pre-Hispanic times, but it wasn’t until the Spanish conquistadors arrived and introduced wheat to the natives that the bread as it stands today, was introduced.

 There are so many different types of Mexican sweet bread and they are often produced in various unique shapes and styles.
 Some are reminiscent of French pastries and are made using puff pastry.

-For instance, Mexican chocolatinis are pan au chocolat-style puff pastries.
+For instance, Mexican chocolatinis are pan au chocolate-style puff pastries.
 Arguably the most famous Mexican sweet bread is the “concha”.